Skip to main content

 To compare Nutrafol with Hers, we pitted the two brands against each other in these six categories:

-• Efficacy: How likely are the company’s treatments to reverse the effects of androgenetic alopecia or other types of hair loss?
+• Efficacy: How likely are the company’s treatments to reverse the effects of hair loss?

 • Safety: Which company’s products pose the least risk of harm to the user?